miniSat/Minisat/docs/components.rst

     .. note ::

-	Use meaningful profile name which will give the correct idea about all the other details included with it.
+	Use appropiate profile name which will give the correct idea about all the other details included with it.

 Host